hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

 </TabItem>
 </Tabs>

 Upon execution, a new presentation request record gets created with an initial state of `RequestPending`.
-The Verifier PRISM Agent will send the presentation request message to the PRISM Agent of the Holder/Prover through the specified DIDComm connection.
+The Verifier Cloud Agent will send the presentation request message to the Cloud Agent of the Holder/Prover through the specified DIDComm connection.
 The record state then is updated to `RequestSent`.

 The Verifier can retrieve the list of presentation records by making a `GET` request to the [`/present-proof/presentations`](/agent-api/#tag/Present-Proof/operation/getAllPresentation) endpoint:
 ```bash